davidc6/companies-service/README.md

 :construction::construction_worker: Work in progress :construction::construction_worker:

 This is an example of a web service written in Node.js.
+The idea is to have the API return a list of information about various tech companies.

 Current demo url - https://companies-service.herokuapp.com/